Mar 282018

 Shopping with a conscience

 What: What are the issues that reflect the true cost of the products we buy?
 What are ‘best buys’ for our health, our communities and our planet?
 How can you find the most sustainable purchase amongst the options available?
-Go to a workshop by Nick Ray from Shop Ethical (creators of the Shop Ethical Guide) to find out more about the products, companies and related issues that are part of your weekly supermarket shopping adventures.
+Go to a workshop by Nick Ray from Shop Ethical to find out more about the products, companies and related issues that are part of your weekly supermarket shopping adventures.
 You will explore practical ways to help you in making more ethical choices and lighten your impact.
 The session will include a trip to the Watsonia IGA to buy some food based what you have learnt, followed by a light meal and discussion.
 Organised by Sustainable Greensborough.

 When: Sunday, 18th March, 2-4.30pm.